raphaelkoszalka-zz/c-sharp-algorithms-test/README.md

 # Backend Engineer Test @ Movidesk

-Solved algorithms to pass our dotnet tests proposed on the tests classes.
+Solved algorithms to pass dotnet tests proposed on the three classes.